FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 Here you can read the requirements and restrictions that apply to every sensor.

 ### Camera
+**A this moment camera's are a bit broken.
+You can use the camera's but the framerate and topic names might change.
+See #43 and #85.**

 Every vehicle can have a maximum of 2 camera sensors.
 These camera(s) can be placed anywhere on the vehicle that would be allowed by FSG 2020 rules.